PrasanthKT/Benchmarking_Genome_Assembly_Tools_for_Short_read_Sequencing/README.md

 ### Introduction
 Genome assembly is the process of reconstructing the original DNA sequence of an organism's genome from fragmented sequencing reads.
 It involves piecing together millions of short DNA sequences to recreate longer contiguous sequences that represent chromosomes or large genomic regions.

 1. De novo assembly: Reconstructing the genome sequence without using a reference genome.
 2. Reference-guided assembly: Using a closely related species' genome as a template to guide the assembly process.

 Genome assembly tools, also known as assemblers, are software programs designed to perform this complex task.
 They employ various algorithms and strategies to overcome challenges like repetitive sequences, sequencing errors, and uneven coverage.

 ### Objective
 This project aims to benchmark various genome assembly tools using an E. coli dataset.
-The goals is  to:
-Evaluate assembly performance based on:
+The objectves are to Evaluate performance of each tool based on:

 1. Execution time
 2. Memory usage
 3. Computational resource utilization